NathanMarq/scaffold/README.md

 ### About the Server ###

-The node Express server will run as a daemon, and will restart after reboot using Upstart (installed in the bootstrap.
+The node Express server will run as a daemon script, and will restart after reboot using Upstart (installed in the bootstrap.
 See the nodeserver.conf file for settings).

 It is kept running using Monit, which will keep it running through errors and problems (see nodeservermonit.conf for more info)

+###Credits:###
+* Originally based off of [John Longanecker's Angular Skeleton](https://github.com/jlongnbt/angular-skeleton "jlongnbt repo")
-Both of these were from the tutorial [HERE](http://howtonode.org/deploying-node-upstart-monit)
+* Monit and Upstart setup based off of the tutorial [HERE](http://howtonode.org/deploying-node-upstart-monit)

 ## @TODO: ##